Governor of Shanxi

 The governor of Shanxi, officially the Governor of the Shanxi Provincial People's Government, is the head of Shanxi Province and leader of the Shanxi Provincial People's Government.

 The governor is elected by the Shanxi Provincial People's Congress, and responsible to it and its Standing Committee.
 The governor is a provincial level official and is responsible for the overall decision-making of the provincial government.
 The governor is assisted by an executive vice governor as well as several vice governors.
 The governor generally serves as the deputy secretary of the Shanxi Provincial Committee of the Chinese Communist Party and as a member of the CCP Central Committee.
 The governor is the second highest-ranking official in the province after the secretary of the CCP Shanxi Committee.
-The current governor is Jin Xiangjun, who took office on 29 December 2022.
+The current governor is Lu Dongliang, who took office on 3 June 2025.